-The current situation in Afghanistan continues to call for life-saving assistance and for the provision of essential services to help meet basic human needs among vulnerable communities in the country: against this backdrop, the United Nations remains committed to 'stay and deliver' for the people of Afghanistan1.
+The current situation in Afghanistan continues to call for life-saving assistance and for the provision of essential services to help meet basic human needs among vulnerable communities in the country: against this backdrop, the United Nations remains committed to 'stay and deliver' for the people of Afghanistan.
 The new UN Transitional Engagement Framework (TEF), launched in January 2022, represents the common basis for the United Nations and partners to deliver a coordinated and effective crisis response after the powershift in August 2021.

-This Joint Programme for the Northern Region of Afghanistan (2022-2025) contributes directly to two main outcomes of the TEF: to sustain essential services (Outcome 2); and to preserve social investments and community-level systems essential to meeting basic human needs (Outcome 3).
+This Joint Programme for the South-Eastern Region of Afghanistan (2022-2025) contributes directly to two main outcomes of the TEF: to sustain essential services (Outcome 2); and to preserve social investments and community-level systems essential to meeting basic human needs (Outcome 3).
 It is part of the unprecedent efforts of the United Nations and partners to 'deliver as one' in the new socio-economic and political landscape in Afghanistan.
-As of April 2022, seventeen Agencies, Funds and Programmes (AFPs) have signed the Memorandum of Understanding (MoU) as Participating UN Organizations (PUNOs) of the Special Trust Fund for Afghanistan (STFA); twelve of these PUNOs are implementing partners under this initiative.
+As of April 2022, seventeen Agencies, Funds and Programmes (AFPs) have signed the Memorandum of Understanding (MoU) as Participating UN Organzations (PUNOs) of the Special Trust Fund for Afghanistan (STFA); seven of these PUNOs are implementing partners under this initiative.
 For the first time, these PUNOs are engaging in such a comprehensive joint programme to deliver assistance with speed and scale on the ground in Afghanistan.

-The ABADEI Strategy is the foundation of this programme and the main framework for the UN and partners to provide immediate assistance across the country under the STFA.
+The ABADEI Strategy was the foundation of this programme and the main framework for the UN and partners to provide immediate assistance across the country under the STFA.
 It offers an integrated approach to programming for community resilience based on four pillars: 1) Provision of essential services; 2) Community livelihoods and local economic activities; 3) Protection of farm-based livelihoods from natural disasters; 4) Community resilience and social cohesion.
 The ABADEI Strategy was the basis for the Programme Initiation Plan for the Northern and Southern Regions that was prepared to enable PUNOs to deliver rapid assistance on the ground with critical funding provided by donors through the STFA in the last quarter of 2021.

-This Joint Programme for the Northern Region of Afghanistan (2022-2025) is one of the eight regional programmes that will be developed under the ABADEI Strategy.
-It offers a common framework for PUNOs to provide coordinated assistance to address priority issues according to the specific needs of the most vulnerable people of Afghanistan living in the Northern Region.
-Output 1 of the STFA JP is aligned with UNSFA's Priority Area 1; Output 2 and Output 3 of the STFA JP fall under UNSFA's Priority Area 2, and Output 4 of the JP falls under UNSFA's Priority Area 3.
-Following the adoption of the UNSFA, STFA's outcome-level reporting will be aligned with UNSFA priority areas accordingly.
+This Joint Programme for the South-Eastern Region of Afghanistan (2022-2025) is one of the eight regional programmes that will be developed under the ABADEI Strategy.
+It offers a common framework for PUNOs to provide coordinated assistance to address priority issues according to the specific needs of the most vulnerable people of Afghanistan living in the South-Eastern Region.
+Based on the four thematic windows of the ABADEI Strategy, this joint programme intends to deliver four outputs contributing to TEF's Outcomes 2 and 3, namely:

-Output 1 - Essential services and community infrastructure - including for health, agriculture, education and energy supply - are functional, sustained and expanded to meet different needs of women and men.

-Output 2 - Livelihoods, businesses and the local economy are able to recover, more sustainable and more resilient to instability.

-Output 3 - Communities have improved infrastructure, access to water and preparedness mechanisms to protect farm-based livelihoods and cope with climate and environment shocks and natural disasters.

-Output 4 - Social cohesion, respect for human rights - including, in particular, the rights of women and girlsand access to justice are progressively strengthened at local level - contributing to greater community resilience.
+- Output 1 Essential services and community infrastructure including for health, agriculture, education, and energy supply are functional, sustained and expanded to meet different needs of women and men. - Output 2 5- Livelihoods, businesses and the local economy are able to recover, more sustainable and more resilient to instability. - Output 3 Communities have improved infrastructure, access to water and preparedness mechanisms to protect farm-based livelihoods and cope with climate and environment shocks and natural disasters. - Output 4 Social cohesion, respect for human rights including, in particular, the rights of women and girlsand access to justice are progressively strengthened at local level contributing to greater community resilience.